open-component-model/ocm/docs/ocm/README.md

 which will then be available for the generalized client API.
 Mappings are provided for the filesystem persistence and for OCI registries.

+Layer 4, as shown in the picture, is finally out-of-scope for this specification.
+It describes the storage-technology-specific APIs, which will be used as basis for the OCM mapping specification dedicated to this storage technology.